 Engage in every shift.

-Employees should be able to easily add notes, pictures, attachments, etc. to every shift if needed.
+Employees should be able to easily add notes, pictures, videos, attachments, etc. to every shift if needed.

 “Manage” the status of shifts.

 Through a calendar view, you can easily see the status of each employee’s shifts.
 Did the employee reject or approve the shift?
 Are they running late?
 Are they clocked in and working to complete the shift?
 However, not all staff scheduling software is made equal so this feature may not be available across the board.